vygr/ChrysaLisp/STATUS.md

 On prompting from no-identd I took a look at Anaphoric macros and agree that they can be useful but folks should be aware of what the issues are if you use them.
-So I've added the obvious ones to boot.inc.
+So I've added the obvious ones to root.inc.
 Maybe they should be going in a separate class/lisp/anaphoric.inc file ?

 ------